Welcome to Blue Class - Year 4

 • Read daily in class to build fluency and confidence

-• Develop key skills such as inference, retrieval, prediction and vocabulary understanding
+• Develop inference, retrieval, prediction and vocabulary skills

 • Encourage reading at home every night